vorSherer/code-301-prework/README.md

 `alias pgstart='pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start'`

 However, aliases are temporary.
 You would need to set that alias each time you opened up a new terminal window.
 Instead, we can tell our system to always set that alias whenever a terminal is opened.
 Find your **.bashrc** or **.bash_profile** file - it will probably be in your home (~) directory.
-Run `atom .bashrc` or `atom .bash_profile` to open it up, then on a new line, paste this in:
+Run `code .bashrc` or `code .bash_profile` to open it up, then on a new line, paste this in:

 `alias pgstart='pg_ctl -D /usr/local/var/postgres/ -l /usr/local/var/postgres/server.log start'`